ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/csv-export/index.md

 ## Column Headers

 In some situations, you could be interested in exporting only the grid data, without exporting the header cells.
-For this scenario, we provide the `skipHeader=true` param.
+For this scenario, we provide the `skipColumnHeaders=true` param.
 Also, by default, grouped headers are not exported, but these can be exported by using the `columnGroups=true` param.

 Note the following: